bpollner/uniset/README.md

 ```
 .doe$stn$favouriteColor <- "lightyellow"
 ```
-**Cave:** Be aware that a call to an update function is re-instating the values as written in the 'dogPack_settings.R' file (but not for 'uniset::uniset_autoUpS()' if you changed the key 'gen_autoUpdateSettings' to 'FALSE':
+**Cave:** Be aware that a call to the auto-update function (defined in `uniset`) is re-instating the values from the 'dogPack_settings.R' file to the object 'stn' in the environment '.doe', but not when used with the key 'gen_autoUpdateSettings' previously set to 'FALSE'.

 ```
 .doe$stn$favouriteColor # should be "lightyellow"
 dogPack_demo_autoUpS(F)
 .doe$stn$favouriteColor # should be the value you assigned before
 ```
 Including the auto-update function `uniset::uniset_autoUpS` as demonstrated in `dogPack_demo_autoUpS` is of course not required – the key=value pairs in the settings file can be accessed anyway.
-Practically, it makes sense to include the auto-update in every function that the user can call, and to not include it in all the other functions.
+Practically, it makes sense to include the auto-update in every function that the user of the target package can call, and to not include it in all the other functions.
 ```
 .doe$stn$favouriteColor # your value
 .doe$stn$favouriteColor <- "green"